“Overall the web is sloppy, but an online store can’t afford to be.” -Paul Graham, YC

 3) Competitor Analysis

-Offer your product on prominent marketplaces like Amazon, eBay, etc as these e-commerce sites already have an existing network of buyers so pitching and branding your product becomes relatively easy.
+These e-commerce sites already have an existing network of buyers so pitching and branding your product becomes relatively easy.

 5) Shopping cart abandonment

 Shopping cart abandonment is a huge issue.
 Even e-commerce giants are not immune to this problem.

 For instance, when brick and mortar heavyweight Nordstrom started an e-commerce portal, they witnessed big losses from abandoned carts.
 The tedious and bug-filled checkout process was causing customers to flee in their droves.